 The coins are printed by miners only when the expected profit of printing JAX coins is superior to the expected reward of Bitcoin and JAXNET blocks.
 The JAX coin is issued only when there is a transactional demand for it and hence supply follows demand.

 Although Jax.Network is decentralized, it has a certain delay in the finality of the transactions performed in the network due to the inherent limitation of the consensus algorithm.
-To overcome this limitation, transfer hubs act as entities that can provide instant transaction facilities by absorbing the finality risk in exchange for a fee.
+To overcome this limitation, exchange hubs act as entities that can provide instant transaction facilities by absorbing the finality risk in exchange for a fee.

 JAXNET is the Jax.Network beacon chain.
 Theoretically, anchoring to Bitcoin would be enough to ensure the expansion of the network.
 However, this would require the Bitcoin blocks to store certain data that is not useful for Bitcoin at all.
 For instance, the shard signaling system, for dynamic shard expansion or the k-coefficient will be in the beacon block header.
 Having this data on Bitcoin would force a hard fork.
 We want Bitcoin to stay true to itself, and for these practical reasons, it is necessary to have a beacon chain.
 Moreover, as Bitcoin block reward tends towards zero, transaction fees will increase.
 JAXNET coins do not have a capped supply, they will be used as a savings account on Jax.Network.

 Jax.Network can potentially scale to unlimited throughput as long as there is a demand and sufficient network resources for it.

 JAX value is derived from mining business efficiency, including the cost of mining equipment, the cost of electricity, and a bunch of other factors.